MithrilJS/mithril.js/docs/withAttr.md

 Creates an event handler.
 The event handler takes the value of a DOM element's property and calls a function with it as the argument.

-This helper function is typically used in conjunction with [`m.prop()`](prop.md) to implement data binding.
-It is provided to help decouple the browser's event model from application code.
+This helper function is provided to help decouple the browser's event model from application code.

 `m.withAttr(attrName, callback, thisArg?)`